moonpyk/YouMask/README.md

 ﻿# YouMask

-A simple *NIX mask calculator for Windows.
+A simple *NIX permissions mask calculator for Windows.

 Getting the right octal mask for permissions on any *NIX system was always annoying for me, I decided to write a simple calculator to get immediately a visual representation from a mask and be able to create a mask with a few checkboxes clicks.